- What Is It?

-- Rotavirus is the most common cause of severe diarrhea among infants and children throughout the world.
+- Rotavirus is the most common cause of inflammation of the stomach and intestines (gastroenteritis), leading to severe diarrhea in infants and children throughout the world.

-- Most unvaccinated children become infected with rotavirus by age 3.
+- Rotavirus infects most unvaccinated children by age 3.

 - There are different strains of rotavirus, and multiple infections by different strains may occur.

-- Rotavirus causes fever, vomiting, and watery diarrhea.
+- Rotavirus causes the following symptoms and signs: